A balance transfer can be a valuable tool for managing credit card debt more effectively.

 You can’t transfer a balance from another Scotiabank account during the promotional period

-The Scotiabank Momentum No-Fee Visa Card has an attractive introductory interest rate of 0% on balance transfers in the first 6 months and charges you no annual fee.
-Coupled with a cash back program for everyday purchases (3% on eligible purchases in the first 3 months, 1% for most other eligible purchase categories after that), this is a good no-frills card to help you pay down your debt and accrue cash back.
-The main downside of this card is the relatively high APRs across the board, which can add up if you don’t pay your balance off at the end of each month.
+The Scotiabank Momentum No-Fee Visa Card offers an attractive introductory 0% balance transfer rate for the first 6 months, a 2% transfer fee, and no annual fee.
+Coupled with a cash back program for everyday purchases (5% on eligible purchases in the first 3 months, then 0.5% - 1% after that), this is a great no-frills card that can help you pay down your debt and accrue cash back.
+The main downside of this card is the relatively high APRs across the board, which can add up if you don’t pay your balance in full each month.

 Annual fee: None